makezurich/makezurich-software-intro/README.md

 See [this tutorial](http://www.tamberg.org/fhnw/2019/hs/IoT06RaspberryPiGateway.pdf) based on the [Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/).

 ## Backend
+The backend provides a service endpoint "in the cloud".

+Devices send data to the backend, or receive commands.

+Clients get data from the backend, or send commands.

 ### The Things Network LoRaWAN backend
 Check [docs and examples](https://www.thethingsnetwork.org/docs/).